Scoping

 Finding all this out might require a call with the potential partner, so don't make promises too early before you have established that this will be a good idea.

-Hence, it is important to get as good a picture of the situation as possible.
+It is important to get as good a picture of the situation as possible.
 While this process is not standardized, here are some resources:

 While coming to an agreement on the content and scope of the project is important, you should leave enough room so that goals can be adjusted later on in the project if necessary.
 Avoid going into too much technical detail in the project description.
 Focus on what the organization needs and fix the rough technologies (Python or R?
 Data Visualization or Machine Learning Model?), and leave the more detailed how to the project team.